 (Course code 10825NAT, CRICOS course code 107755A, CRICOS Provider Number 01812M)

-The Melbourne Rudolf Steiner Seminar is an endorsed provider to international students for the full-time Advanced Diploma of Rudolf Steiner Education course (10527NAT, CRICOS 086202A).
+The Melbourne Rudolf Steiner Seminar is an endorsed provider to international students for the full-time Advanced Diploma of Rudolf Steiner Education course (10825NAT, CRICOS 107755A).
 The Seminar has welcomed students from the UK, Europe, South Africa, United States, Bhutan, Japan, South Asia, and South America for over 15 years.
-To read about the Advanced Diploma in Rudolf Steiner Education (10527NAT, CRICOS 086202A), click here.
+To read about the Advanced Diploma in Rudolf Steiner Education, click here.

-International Students commence in the first week of February each year.
+International Students commence in early February each year.
 There is no mid-year intake.
-We encourage interested candidates to contact us well in advance of the term commencement date, to complete the application process and to allow enough time to acquire a visa and to attend to other organisational matters.
+We encourage interested candidates to contact us well in advance of the term commencement date, to complete the application process and to allow enough time to acquire a visa and to attend to other administrative matters.

 Past students have returned to their countries and applied the qualification and experience gained here in a variety of ways.
 These include teaching, early childhood education, setting up new schools and programs and providing education support for children with added needs.